Jtoosh/startup/notes.md

 With Component props, I can access them a couple ways.
 I can list them as a parameter inside {braces}, or uses the props object and refer to the properties of `props`, using the name of the prop passed in the component call.
 For example: `<Demo who = "James">` could have the `who` prop accessed in the component as `props.who`, or as `{who}` if that was how it was passed in.

-To do inline styling with React, use the `style` attribute in the component's returned HTML.
+To do inline styling with React, use the `style` attribute in the component's return HTML.
 The value of the `style` attribute should be a JavaScript object with the CSS properties as keys and the values as values.
 The keys should be camelCase versions of the CSS properties.

 3 main parts of React having reactivity is the `state`, `props` and `render()` method.
 Anytime a change is made to the state or props of a component, that component's `render()` method is called, and the component is re-rendered, making the change visible.

 Another key to reactivity in React is making components return HTML with event listeners.
 Two that I used for the assignment were `onChange` and `onInput`.
 The latter is used for input elements, and the former is used for other elements.
 Something from the assignment that I didn't understand yet was the attributes used to get the value of the input element.
 What appeared in the code was `e.target.value`, and I'm thinking `e` was just the parameter used for the input data, but I'm not 100% sure, and I'll need to find out exactly what `.target.value` is.

+## Lecture Notes 10.24.24 - React Continued (Router and Toolchain)

+React routing is what allows the application to navigate between different "pages" without actually changing the URL or html file.
+The router finds the correct component to render based on the file path given, and then renders that component.

+Some important components for this: `BrowserRouter`, `Route`, `Routes`,`NavLink`, and others.

+The toolchain used to push a React app into production includes Babel (transpiling JSX, polyfilling) and Minify JS for compressing the JS files.
+An application called Vite is used to bundle the files, and then the application is deployed to a server.

+An important difference between JS and JSX syntax is that in JSX, the `class` attribute is replaced with `className`.
+This is because `class` is a reserved keyword in JavaScript.

+Things to look for in router assignment: relationship between `NavLink` component's `to` attribute and the `Route` component's `path` attribute.